Enzzza/arduino-clock/README.md

 ### _Next we will record audio for our clock_

 <br>
-This part was very annoying for my mom because I made her repeat all those numbers :rofl:
+This part was very annoying for my mom - I made her repeat all those numbers :rofl:
-I used android application to record audio and edit it.
+I used an android app to record and edit the audio.

 <br>
 <br>